lancecarlson/corpus/README.md

 * Conventions for maintaining views
 * Models for persisting state
 * Written entirely in coffeescript
-* Currently developed with a RESTful rails backend in mind, but can be expanded for others.
+* Currently developed with a RESTful ruby on rails backend in mind, but can be expanded for others.

 ## Dependencies